Skip to main content

 The following sections describe the available visualizations.

-The default visualization is the Overall visualization.
-It presents a numeric summary of the currently selected measures, applying any selected filter criteria.
+The default visualization is the overall visualization.
+It presents a numeric summary of selected measures with your specified filter criteria.

 Conditional formatting